Geodesic Models with Convexity Shape Prior: Conclusion

 \section{Conclusion}

-In this paper, we show the possibility of imposing the convexity shape prior to existing curvature-penalized geodesic models, known as the Reeds-Sheep forward, Dubins car and Euler-Mumford elastica models.
-The expected planar convex contours are obtained as the physical projections of the geodesic curves from the proposed geodesic models.
-We addressed two crucial issues in order to generate such geodesic curves, including (i) the construction of new geodesic metrics which admit particular constraint derived from the convexity shape prior, and (ii) the design of the set collecting all admissible orientation-lifted curves whose physical projections satisfy the closedness and simplicity restriction.
-Furthermore, we introduced two ways to apply the proposed geodesic models for interactive image segmentation, such that the user intervention, involving either landmark points or scribbles, can be efficiently incorporated in the computation of geodesic curves.
-Experimental results on both synthetic and real images illustrated the advantages of the proposed models, when comparing to the graph-based models with convexity shape prior and state-of-the-art geodesic models.
+In this paper, we introduce new geodesic models by imposing a convexity shape constraint to the Reeds-Sheep forward, Dubins car and Euler-Mumford elastica models.
+The physical projections of geodesic paths computed from these new models are simple closed and convex planar curves, which are then applied as an efficient solution to the convex shape-constrained active contour problem.
+In summary, we addressed three crucial issues in order to generate such geodesic paths, including (i) the construction of new geodesic metrics and the associated Hamiltonians, which admit the particular constraint from the convexity shape prior, (ii) the design of the set collecting all admissible orientation-lifted curves whose physical projections admit the closedness and simplicity restriction, and (iii) the algorithms of applying the proposed geodesic models for interactive image segmentation, such that the user intervention and image features can be efficiently incorporated into the extraction of geodesic paths and boundary contours.

-The future work will be dedicated to the development of more feasible image segmentation strategies based on the proposed geodesic models with convexity shape prior, in conjunction with more complicated image appearance models.